 But such irony was hardly the thoughts or the mind-set of either Dan or George at the time as they began to produce even

 more and different effects devices that would all fit into the same size boxes.
-Dan decided that he wanted a distortion
+Dan said that he remembered "back in '65

 Dan recalls the next unit, stating "The third unit we made was our version of the Electro-Harmonix LPB-1 power booster.
 However, our

 version was alot more quiet, plus our unit had a switch on it to change the ranges (treble, bass, or all frequencies)